mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/intro.md

 Sometimes you might want to copy or move a wireframe from one project to another.
 To do so, follow the steps below:

 1. Open the two projects (each in its own browser tab or window)
 2. In the source project, select the wireframe you want to copy or move.
-3. In the Project menu, select **Export > Wireframe to JSON...** This will put a text-based representation of the wireframe in the clipboard.
+3. In the Project menu, select **Export > Wireframe to JSON…** This will put a text-based representation of the wireframe in the clipboard.
-4. In the target project, select **Import > Wireframe JSON...** from the Project menu.
+4. In the target project, select **Import > Wireframe JSON…** from the Project menu.
 5. In the dialog that pops up, paste the contents of the clipboard with CTRL+V and click the Import button.

 That’s it!
 You may now delete the wireframe from the source project if you wish.

-{{% alert warning %}}**Note:** Symbols and images won’t get transferred in this process.
+{{% alert info %}}**Note:** Symbols and images won’t get transferred in this process.
 You will have to manually add them to the new project.{{% /alert %}}

 * * *

 ## Importing from Other Versions of Balsamiq

-If you have a project created in another Balsamiq product (using the .bmpr extension), the easiest way to import it is to create a new project and use the "Project > Import > Import from BMPR.." option.
+If you have a project created in another Balsamiq product (using the .bmpr extension), the easiest way to import it is to create a new project and use the **Project > Import > Import from BMPR...** option.

 ![](//media.balsamiq.com/img/support/docs/confluence/wireframes/import-bmpr.png)